An Exploration of Baroque Art, Architecture & Sculpture

 Who Was Francisco Ribalta?

-One of the finest baroque artists of Spain was Francisco Ribalta, born in 1563.
+One of the finest Baroque artists of Spain was Francisco Ribalta, born in 1563.
 Till 1612, Ribalta’s work came under the influence of Mannerist formulas, but in a later period, however, it gradually disappeared.
-The naturalistic style with warm tones of colour was her style as the artist evolved.
+The naturalistic style with warm tones of color was his style as the artist evolved.
 One of the finest paintings of the artist is St. Francis Embracing Christ on the Cross.

 Baroque painting Saint Francis embracing Christ on the Cross by Bartolomé Esteban Murillo

-In Spain’s artistic history, Caravaggio has a vast influence, as his continuous creative innovations contributed to the formation of leading Baroque artists, including Ribera, Zurbaran, and Velasquez.
+In Spain’s artistic history, Caravaggio has a vast influence, as his continuous creative innovations contributed to the formation of leading Baroque artists, including Jusepe de Ribera, Zurbaran, and Velázquez.
 A surprising fact is that almost nothing is known about the earliest phase of Francisco de Zurbaran’s career, and only one of his works dates back to 1625.
 From the 1620s forward, whatever the artist created was influenced by Caravaggio’s style.
-St. Serapion is one such painting which comes under the technique and period.
+St. Serapion is one such painting that comes under the technique and period.

-Some of the grandeur baroque artworks belonging to the seventeenth century of Spain are Portrait of the Infante Don Carlos by Diego Velaquez, Descent into Limbo by Alonso Cano, Infant Christ and St. Hon the Baptist by Bartolome Esteban Murillo, Vanitas by Juan De Valdes Leal, and Pears and Melon by Luiz Melendez.
+Some of the grandeur Baroque artworks belonging to the seventeenth century of Spain are Portrait of the Infante Don Carlos by Diego Velázquez, Descent into Limbo by Alonso Cano, Infant Christ and St. John the Baptist by Bartolome Esteban Murillo, Vanitas by Juan De Valdes Leal, and Pears and Melon by Luiz Melendez.

 Baroque art Still Life with Melon and Pears by Luis Egidio Meléndez